Illinois gas tax to double Monday as Governor JB Pritzker signs infrastructure spending bill into law

 Residents said they will have to change their daily routine just to stay ahead, especially rideshare drivers that have to fill up daily for their jobs.

-"It's going to hurt, you're looking at an extra 100 dollars a month basically if you round it out," said rideshare driver Mahalia Evans.
+"It's going to hurt, you're looking at an extra $100 a month basically if you round it out," said rideshare driver Mahalia Evans.

 "My profits are going to end up slashed, so, the way I'm gonna combat it is just like I said, head out to Indiana where it's a lot more reasonable and more workable.
 I'm just going to do that," said rideshare driver Patrick Vital.